About the Collector

 My Background — America in the 1950’s and 1960’s

-Still, life in the United States in the late 1950’s and early 1960’s seems somewhat simple and tame by today’s standards.
+Life in the United States in the late 1950’s and early 1960’s seems somewhat simple and tame by today’s standards.
 Television was gaining traction and was becoming the center of almost every home.
 Family hour with everyone huddled around their TV sets in the evening was a commonplace occurrence.

 The shocking assassination of President John F. Kennedy in November 1963 seems to me now to have signified some sort of transformative boundary that ushered in a new explosive era marked by change and upheaval.
 When people speak of the 1960’s as an era, I think of that era as starting in 1964.
 The Beatles burst onto the American scene in February of that year, and over the next few years new musical frontiers were broached and the unbridled empowerment and enthusiasm of American youth was really starting to gain a firm hold and shape our future.